City of Unley

-The City of Unley is a local government area in the Adelaide metropolitan region.
+The City of Unley is a local government area in the Adelaide metropolitan region, South Australia.
 It is located directly south of the Adelaide city centre.

 The Corporate Town of Unley was created in 1871, when 2,000 signatories to a petition from residents of the several towns of Unley, Parkside, Black Forest, Goodwood and Fullarton requested the Governor allow them to form their own municipality and thus sever from the District Council of Mitcham.
 The first town hall was built in 1880.
 It became the third municipality in the State to gain city status in 1906 (after the Cities of Adelaide and Port Adelaide), becoming the current City of Unley.

 History

 Located on traditional lands of the Kaurna people, the City of Unley is rich in history, character and atmosphere, and centrally located only minutes from Adelaide's city centre.

+In 2011, the mayor Lachlan Clyne was arrested by police for fraud and other things.
+However, all charges were thrown out of court in 2012.
+With the Police Ombudsman recommending that the police officer who led the failed investigation face internal disciplinary charges.

 Environment

 Unley is one of three suburban Adelaide councils to be awarded a "Tree Cities of the World" designation from the Food and Agriculture Organization of the United Nations (FAO) and Arbor Day Foundation, along with the City of Burnside and the City of Mitcham, which As of July 2020 are the only three in Australia.